hakanensari/structure/README.md

 Structure
 =========

-Structure is a better Struct and does wonders when modeling ephemeral data fed in from an API.
+Structure is a better Struct.

+It does wonders when modeling ephemeral data fed in from an API.

     #_                                                                       d
     ##_                                                                     d#